|Dedicated:||Sept. 27, 1997|

-The David B. & Georgiana S. Albright Tennis Complex, opened in 1997 and named for the former chair of the Wittenberg Board of Directors and his wife for her $1 million contribution to the project, is one of the finest outdoor NCAA Division III tennis facilities in the state.
+The David B. & Georgiana S. Albright Tennis Complex, opened in 1997 and is named for the former chair of the Wittenberg Board of Directors and his wife for her $1 million contribution to the project.

 Located directly west of the HPER Center and north of Hollenbeck Hall, the courts are within a short walk from any campus destination and are nestled along the residential N. Lowry Ave.
 The courts stretch from Bill Edwards Drive to the south to W. McCreight Ave. to the north.

 To read more about the completion and dedication of the Albright Tennis Complex, visit the original press release here.

 Accessibility: Albright Tennis Complex is fully accessible to individuals with disabilities, and the Athletics staff is happy to make accommodations for interested patrons.

 David B. '40 & Georgiana S. Albright '40

 The facility was made possible thanks to Mrs. Georgiana Albright of Akron and Long Boat Key, Florida.
 Mrs. Albright's gift was in memory of her late husband, David, who served as chair of the Wittenberg Board of Directors for six years.
 He died May 4, 1994, in Florida at age 75.

 Mrs. Albright, a magna cum laude graduate and the 1939 Alma Mater, died in 2014.
 She and her husband met at Wittenberg and were faithful servants of the school their entire lives.